 What do I do if CCLD misses the deadline?

 If the Regional Manager misses their deadline to respond to your first-level appeal, you should contact them and let them know that the citation should automatically be dismissed, and if it’s not, you’ll raise the argument in your second-level appeal.
 Most CCLD employees are terrified of having their mistakes pointed out to their supervisors, so the Regional Manager may just dismiss your citation.
 If they don’t though, you should argue in your second-level appeal that the citation should automatically be dismissed because the Regional Manager’s decision was “untimely.”
-(My Licensing Appeal Kit includes a pre-written argument that you can directly copy-and-paste.)
+Below is an argument you can copy-and-paste directly into an email to the Regional Manager and/or into your second-level appeal:

-If the Program Administrator denies your second-level appeal (or if they’re the one that misses their deadline to respond), there’s a third level level of appeal that CCLD doesn’t tell providers about.
-This appeal, however, typically requires the assistance of a lawyer.
+If the Program Administrator denies your second-level appeal (or if they’re the one that misses their deadline to respond), there’s a third level level of appeal that CCLD doesn’t tell providers about–a petition for writ of mandate, filed in state court.
+That appeal, however, typically requires the assistance of a lawyer.